STNETRadio/Doc/stnetid/home.md

 ## Troubleshooting

 Simple troubleshooting methods from us.
 You can read more [here].
-If you're unable to solve the issue, please contact us at [team@stnetradio.co](mailto:team@stnetradio.co).
+If you're unable to solve the issue, please contact us at [team@stnetradio.com](mailto:team@stnetradio.com).

 <details>